About the programme

 How to get involved

-To date, more than 500 stakeholders, including governments and large scale implementing partners (UN bodies, civil society and private sector organizations) are engaged in the 10YFP and its programmes.
-Becoming a partner of a 10YFP programme provides opportunities to combine with others for action on the ground, developing innovative projects at scale, and the possibility to access a variety of funding sources.
+To date, more than 500 stakeholders, including governments and large scale implementing partners (UN bodies, civil society and private sector organizations) are engaged in the One Planet Network and its programmes.
+Becoming a partner of a One Planet Network programme provides opportunities to collaborate with others for action on the ground, developing innovative projects at scale, and the possibility to access a variety of funding sources.